deven-org/boiler/README.md

    $ yarn start
    ```

-2. Navigate to the Checkbox tab in your loval Storybook
+2. Navigate to the Checkbox tab in your local Storybook

 3. Check the checkbox